Gundarahull/SQL/Sequlize/RelationShips.md

 // One Model belongs to a Brand VehicleModel.belongsTo(VehicleBrand, { foreignKey: "vehicle_brand_id" });

-vehicle_brand_id is present in the VehicleModel, then we need to allign with main model
+vehicle_brand_id is need to be present in the VehicleModel, then we need to allign with main model(VehicleBrand)
 ************************************************************************************************
 ```